-Lennox mini split systems are an excellent way to provide compact, yet powerful temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can provide both heating and cooling.
+Lennox mini-split systems are a solid way to provide compact, yet effective temperature control for your home.
+Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.

-But no ductless mini split is flawless.
-There’s always a possibility your mini split could malfunction.
-To find out what went wrong, you’ll want to locate where the mini split error codes are displayed.
-Knowing what these codes mean can help you kickstart mini split repair, especially if professional help is needed.
+But no ductless mini-split is flawless.
+There’s always a risk your mini-split will malfunction.
+To identify what went wrong, you’ll want to locate where the mini-split error codes are displayed.
+Understanding what these codes refer to can help you kick-start mini-split repair, especially if professional help is needed.

-What the error code means will ultimately depend on the specific model of your mini split system.
-You can review your manual to find a guide for what each code means.
-You can also call the HVAC pros at Aggressive Mechanical.
-Our technicians are trained to learn these codes in order to provide prompt mini split repair in Neptune City.
-Give us a call at 732-806-5536 to book an appointment.
+What each code means will ultimately rely on the specific model of your mini-split system.
+You can check your manual to find a guide for what each code means.
+You can also contact the HVAC pros at Aggressive Mechanical.
+Our technicians are trained to learn these codes in order to ensure prompt mini-split repair in Neptune City.
+Give us a call at 732-806-5536 to request an appointment.

-While error codes may differ from model to model, there are some codes you’ll be more likely to see.
-To determine what your error code could mean, ask yourself the following:
+While error codes will differ from model to model, there are some codes you’ll be more likely to see.
+To determine what your error code can mean, consider the following:

-- Are there other signs of what is happening?
-A strange noise coming from an important component, for example.
+Are there other signs of what is happening?
+A loud noise coming from a specific component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code means that communication between the mini split system’s indoor and outdoor units has been hampered.
-It could be experiencing intermittent connection issues or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will be unable to effectively balance indoor temperatures.
+In general, an E1 error code signifies that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It may be experiencing intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error could indicate a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can stand for a problem with the system’s voltage.
 A repair technician from Aggressive Mechanical may refer to it as overcurrent protection.
-Both unusually high or low voltage can produce this error code.
+Both very high or low voltage can create this error code.